mamund/apis-and-agents/misc/2025-04-09-workflow-compliant.md

 ### Designing Workflow-Compliant Services

+_Excerpted from "RESTful Web API Patterns and Practices Cookbook, Amundsen (2022)

 A shared goal of many service interface designers is the ability to easily connect multiple services to form a workflow.
 These are often called _composable_ services.
 This recipe describes a set of basic design features every workflow-compliant (composable) service should have.

 #### Problem